-It is highly encouraged to participate in and attend a wide range of cultural events available in one of San Diego's diverse communities over the course of the semester.
+It is highly encouraged to participate in and attend a wide range of cultural events available in the City Heights community over the course of the semester.
 Such events include but are not limited to: volunteering with the Mid-City Church of the Nazarene Food Distribution, San Diego Canyonlands, Ocean Discovery Institute or other organizational events, eating across the ethnicities at one of the many fine restaurants in the community, attending cultural festivals, visiting an alternative religious service.
 Students must choose two different types of events for their experiences, for example, a student may visit a local restaurant and the Farmer's Market but may not attend two restaurants.